Annie's

 Tuesday, pronounced shrohv, is the day before Ash Wednesday, the

 beginning of Lent.
-Its name comes from the custom of making
+Its name comes

-confession of sin and receiving forgiveness (being shriven) on
+from the custom of making confession of sin and receiving

-English celebrate Shrove Tuesday as Pancake Tuesday or Pancake
+celebrate Shrove Tuesday as Pancake Tuesday

-that day."
+pancakes on that day."

 ~All the above information is from The World Book Encyclopedia~